-A servitude gives other people, such as owners of neighbouring properties, rights over your property.
-The servitude only allows them to use part of the property in a certain way.
+A servitude is a subordinate real (ie relating to land) right over a property for the benefit of other properties.
+Servitudes give other people, such as owners of neighbouring properties, rights over your property.
+The servitude only allows them to use part of your property in a certain way.

 A common example of a servitude is a right of access.
 A neighbour could have the right to cross part of your property to allow them to get from their house to a public road or path.
-Other common servitudes are the right of drainage and the right to take water from a private source.
+Other common servitudes are the right of drainage, the right to lay utility cables, and the right to take water from a private source.

 Why are servitudes important?